sunpy/sunpy-SEP/SEP-0002-revised.md

 For the member(s) to be removed, two-thirds of the active Project Members (where the count includes the member being voted on if they are a Project Member) must vote in support of the removal.

-To avoid repeated removal votes, any individual Project Member who has called for, or seconded such a vote, may not call for or second a vote to remove any member for one year from the original motion.
+To avoid repeated removal votes, any individual Project Member who has called for, or seconded such a vote, may not call for or second a vote to remove any member(s) for one year from the original motion.

 ### The Project Members